 For all the benefits that a newer best vintage record player can offer, there are a few things that will be missing in the whole package, especially for those more audiophile listeners used to the actual vintage record players from years of yore.

-Its opposite, the direct drive, certainly has its own advantages, however, so you would do best to weigh these up before making a hasty decision.
-The direct drive, for example, has a faster startup speed and greater torque, since the motor is directly under the turntable platter.
+It’s the opposite.
+The direct drive certainly has its own advantages, however, so you would do best to weigh these up before making a hasty decision.
+The direct drive turntable, for example, has a faster startup speed and greater torque since the motor is directly under the turntable platter.

 Victrola Metropolitan Bluetooth Record Player

 Victrola has been in the best vintage record player game for almost as long as record players have existed at all.
 They were major players in the advent of the gramophone at the very turn of the 20th century, so they are likely to be a brand on which you can hang your trust.